MedTech-CS425/Assignment-2/README.md

 Assignment: Create my Shoppingify app.
 Use any front-end libraries of your choice.
 Link it to your API that was done on assignment #1.
 Fulfill user stories below:

-    User story 1: When I select the items tab, I can see a list of items under different categories.
-    User story 2: I can add a new item with name, category, note, and image.
+    User story 1: When I select the items tab, I can see a list of items under different categories.//done User story 2: I can add a new item with name, category, note, and image.
     User story 3: When I add a new item, I can select one from the existing categories or add a new one if the category does not exist
     User story 4: When I select an item, I can see its details and I can choose to add the current list or delete the item.